Common Signs and Symptoms of Asthma

 How do I know if I have asthma?

 Asthma is characterized by shortness of breath, wheezing and other issues with the airways.
-To understand if these symptoms are related to asthma or another condition, your doctor will perform several tests to make a diagnosis.
+To understand if these symptoms are related to asthma or another condition, your allergist will perform several tests to make a diagnosis.

 Can you suddenly develop asthma?